kyleerhabor/assistant/README.md

 I yearned for a bot capable of providing a simple interface and experience, but couldn't find one I liked.
 In protest, Assistant was created to address those issues.
 The adoption of interactions contributes to a consistent system all users are familiar with and can benefit from (no help command!).
-Commands are designed to be minimalistic by only displaying the information essential to users with options for configuration and convenient defaults where they make sense.
+Commands are designed to be minimalistic by only displaying the information essential to users, with options for configuration and convenient defaults where they make sense.
 When it's not possible to be simple, the project will refuse a feature or compromise where possible.
 For example, while a [pick command](#17) would be useful, Discord has no support for variadic arguments, therefore it hasn't been implemented.
 The `/animanga` command, on the other hand, only accepts an ID for its `query` parameter due to anime and manga sharing